writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 You want people to use your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have written a piece of cod,
+You have written a piece of code,
 and released it into the world.
 You have done this because you think that others might find it useful.
 However,